Pandemic living has some interesting scenarios for learning how to navigate or sail on Zoom.

 What happened then?
 We sailed back to be safe.
 Sky still looked fine.
 Checked the update radar while waiting for our launch ride.
 Whoah…. it was the largest Darth Vadar Death-Star-looking doom ‘n gloom ball of red, orange and yellow I’d ever seen – before or since – on a radar screen.
 It was moving south and clearly going to hit all of Western New Jersey, Westchester, NYC, and Nassau, Long Island.
 All of it; all at once.

 So, I shut down the operation until further notice.
 Told my launch operator to go somewhere inside for lunch on the avenue and stay there until I told him to return.
 I took my class to do the same, with some classroom props.

 And then, I got a text from one of my instructors.
-He let me know that another school (AGAIN, NOT MINE) had a class out that didn’t come in, and was hit by the storm.
+He let me know that another school (again, not ours) had a class out during the storm.
 They lost one person.
 Literally.
 The body was found a day or two later.
 This was disturbingly close to home, in lower Westchester, within sight of my school on a clear day. it was day one of a learn to sail course (compared to day 3 for mine that day).
 They went out in the afternoon (as opposed to my coming in at around mid-day).
 No one aboard was wearing a life jacket, or PFD.
 (We spend extra money on comfortable automatic inflatables with manual overrides, and make people wear them.)
 The boat had no lifelines, which are wires or ropes that are elevated above the deck going around the boat.
+(Not all boat designs have them, but it’s riskier when they don’t – especially for beginners.)
 Everyone on that boat wound up in the water; all but one made it back to the boat.
-All but one.